Champagne Cupcakes With Champagne Buttercream Frosting

 - In a mixing bowl, add butter, egg whites, extract and mix until smooth.

-- Mix in cake mix powder, alternating with champagne until batter is just combined.
+- Mix in cake mix, alternating with champagne until batter is just combined.

 - Finally, mix in some pink gel coloring.

-- Pour batter into cupcake liners and bake at 350 degrees for 20-22 minutes or until an inserted toothpick comes out clean.
+- Pour batter into cupcake liners and bake at 350 degrees for about 20 minutes or until an inserted toothpick comes out clean.

 - In a deep bowl, mix together butter and shortening until smooth.